-As of 20 April 2025, the distribution of reported MPXV clades by country of detection is shown in Figure 1.
+As of 18 May 2025, the distribution of reported MPXV clades by country of detection is shown in Figure 1.
 This information is compiled from genome sequencing conducted and reported via different sources, including openaccess databases, peer-reviewed publications, reports and direct communication to WHO, including through its Technical Advisory Group on Virus Evolution (TAG-VE).

-Since its first detection in September 2023, clade lb MPXV has been detected in 29 countries (Figure 1).
-Most of these countries have reported only travel-related cases, infections in individuals who were exposed in countries with community transmission of clade lb MPXV in Central or Eastern Africa, or who were contacts of travelers returning from these regions.
+Since its first detection in September 2023, clade Ib MPXV has been detected in 30 countries (Figure 1).
+Eighteen of these countries have only ever reported travel-related cases, that is, infections in individuals who were exposed in countries with community transmission of clade Ib MPXV in Central or Eastern Africa, or who were contacts of travelers returning from these regions.
+Twelve countries have ever reported community transmission of this clade, 10 countries of which were still experiencing community transmission during the last six weeks.

 Figure 1.
-Geographic distribution of MPXV clades reported to WHO, by country, 1 January 2022 to 20 April 2025.
+Geographic distribution of MPXV clades reported to WHO, by country, 1 January 2022 to 18 May 20255.